Generic Name: tacrolimus (ta-KROE-li-mus)

 - Prograf capsules should be used with extreme caution in CHILDREN who have had a heart or kidney transplant; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Prograf capsules has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Prograf capsules while you are pregnant.
-Prograf capsules is found in breast milk.
+Prograf capsules are found in breast milk.
 Do not breast-feed while taking Prograf capsules.

 Possible side effects of Prograf capsules: